Opening a wicker repair shop

 Come to find out, this guy was a writer and was on a mission to write a book about small towns in Minnesota with a population of less than 1,000 people, using a city for each letter of the alphabet.

-Tony did a wonderful job on the book and I will remain indebted to him for including my wicker repair business and a few of my interesting client projects in his Small Town Minnesota from A to Z historical book.
+Tony did a wonderful job on the entire book, and I will remain indebted to him for including my wicker repair business and a few of my interesting client projects in his Small Town Minnesota from A to Z historical book.

 Those of you from northern Minnesota, where I now live and work, might recognize the tiny town of Effie, MN which is only about 60 miles west of me here in Angora, MN.